Nimatullah Kassab: Healing of the Altar Boy

-On another occasion, it is believed Kassab wanted to celebrate his daily Mass but his usual altar boy did not arrive at church on time.
+On another occasion, it is believed Kassab wanted to celebrate his daily Mass, but his usual altar boy did not arrive at church on time.
 Kassab then went to the boy's room and asked him to get up and serve mass.
 The altar boy was not able to because he had a high fever.
-Kassab then requested the boy to stand up, whereupon he ordered the malady to "Leave him..."
-Immediately, the boy was cured and he went and served Kassab's mass with joy and liveliness.
+Kassab then requested the boy to stand up, whereupon he ordered the malady to "Leave him...".
+Immediately, the boy was cured and he went and served Kassab's Mass with joy and liveliness.

 Provisions Box

-Kassab was thought to have once prayed over and blessed the provisions' box (which contained wheat and other foodstuffs) at the monastery of El-Kattara which was almost empty.
-After a little while the box was filled and spilled over.
+Kassab was thought to have once prayed over and blessed the provisions box (which contained wheat and other foodstuffs) at the monastery of El-Kattara which was almost empty.
+After a little while, the box was filled and spilled over.
 Everyone was stunned and praised God at what they saw.

 While still alive, his fellow monks and the ordinary people who knew him considered Kassab to be a saint.
 Often they would come asking him to pray for them and even bless water to be used on their land and for their livestock.
-His presence always imposed a special respect, reverence and solemnity.
+His presence always imposed a special respect, reverence, and solemnity.

 Moussa Saliba

-According to the Catholic communion, after his death, God granted many healings and miracles through the intercession of the "Saint of Kfifan."
+According to the Catholic communion, after his death, God granted many healings and miracles through the intercession of the "Saint of Kfifan".
 One such healing was supposedly granted to an Orthodox blind man, Moussa Saliba, from the town of Bteghrine (El-Maten).
-Moussa Saliba visited Kassab's tomb, praying and asking for his blessing.
-A deep sleep overcame Moussa Saliba, and then Kassab appeared to him and healed his eyes, enabling him to see clearly.
+Saliba visited Kassab's tomb, praying and asking for his blessing.
+A deep sleep overcame Saliba and Kassab appeared to him and healed his eyes, enabling him to see clearly.

 Michael Kfoury

 Another miracle apparently occurred to a Melkite man, Mickael Kfoury, from the town Watta El-Mrouge.
 An incurable illness was attacking both of his legs, which rendered them dry, devoid of flesh, and twisted to the point of crippling him.
 His doctors had abandoned all hope of a cure.

 Having heard of the miracles that Kassab was performing this man decided to visit Kassab's tomb in Kfifan and ask for his healing.
-He slept the night at the monastery, and while he was in deep sleep an old monk appeared to him saying: "Stand up and go and help the monks carry in the grapes from the vineyard."
+He slept the night at the monastery and, while he was in deep sleep, an old monk appeared to him saying: "Stand up and go and help the monks carry in the grapes from the vineyard."
 He immediately replied: "Don't you see me paralysed, how can I walk and carry the grapes?"
-The monk answered: "Take this pair of shoes, wear them and walk."
+The monk answered: "Take this pair of shoes; wear them and walk."
 The sick man then took the shoes and tried to stretch out his right leg, and, to his surprise, he was able to do so.
 He woke up and started to feel both of his legs which were now full of blood and flesh, and after he stood up he found himself totally healed.